-Gunman shoots three dead in France after 'Islamist terror' attack
+Islamist gunman attacks French supermarket, kills three

 TREBES, France (Reuters) - A gunman killed three people in southwestern France on Friday as he held up a car, fired on police and seized hostages in a supermarket, screaming “Allahu Akbar” before security forces stormed the building and he was killed, authorities said.

-Sixteen other people were wounded, including two seriously hurt, in what President Emmanuel Macron called an act of “Islamist terrorism”.
+Sixteen other people were wounded, including two who were seriously hurt, in what President Emmanuel Macron called an act of “Islamist terrorism”.

 The Islamic State group claimed responsibility for the attack.
 Macron said security services were checking that claim.

-“I want to tell the nation tonight of my absolute determination in leading this fight,” said Macron, who headed back from Brussels to Paris to chair a crisis meeting with ministers and security officials.
+“I want to tell the nation tonight of my absolute determination in leading this fight,” said Macron, who returned to Paris from Brussels to chair a crisis meeting with ministers and security officials.

 More than 240 people have been killed in France in attacks since 2015 by assailants who pledged allegiance to Islamic State or were inspired by the group.

-Friday’s attacker, identified by authorities as Redouane Lakdim, 26, from the city of Carcassonne, screamed “Allahu Akbar” at the supermarket in the nearby small town of Trebes, where two of his victims were killed.
+Friday’s attacker was identified by authorities as Redouane Lakdim, 25, from the city of Carcassonne.

+Two people were killed when he attacked the supermarket in the nearby small town of Trebes.

 Witnesses said about 20 people in the supermarket found refuge in its cold storage room.
 A lieutenant-colonel of the gendarmes who swapped himself in exchange for one of the hostages was fighting for his life in hospital, Macron said.